 Rather than splashing out on expensive cleaning products, often things you already have in your store cupboard will do the job just as well.
 For example, if you use tablets to clean your washing machine, baking soda is a cheaper alternative and does a great job of preventing limescale build up.
 Similarly, if you need to clean your windows, you can do so using a mixture of one part vinegar and one part water in a spray bottle.
 This not only helps you avoid the use of harsh chemicals, but also saves you the cost of buying a special window cleaning product.
 Using newspaper to clean windows is also effective.

-Recycle Christmas cards
+Recycle birthday and Christmas cards

-Don’t throw this year’s Christmas cards away as they can be re-used as gift tags next year.
+Don’t throw this year’s birthday and Christmas cards away as they can be re-used as gift tags next year.
 All you need is a pair of scissors, a hole punch and some string.
 Cut the images on each card out, make a hole and thread the string through and there you go – gift tags ready to go for next year.

 Make do and mend